mrkcsc/android-mg-bootstrap/README.md

 ## Android MG Bootstrap

-An opinionated bootstrap library for android projects that includes commonly used dependancies and some custom wrapper libraries.
+An opinionated bootstrap library for android projects that includes commonly used dependencies and some custom wrapper libraries.
 Included utilities and dependencies are documented below.

 ### Installation